 There is no more traditional a jazz haunt than Preservation Hall, a sparse square room in the tourist riot of the French Quarter.
 Pull up a spot on the floor and prepare to find out what New Orleans jazz has always and continues to sound like as the world’s finest practitioners of it wail every night of the week.
 Be prepared to tip at the end when those saints come marching in.

-Werlien Prosperie and his band Couche Couche keep the Cajun fais-do-do tradition alive every Friday night at the Jolly Inn, a charming restaurant and dance hall in Houma.
+Established in 1998, Werlien Prosperie and his band Couche Couche kept the Cajun fais-do-do tradition alive at the Jolly Inn.
+Live Cajun bands still pack the dance floor with a Cajun two step, waltzes, line dances and swamp pop on Friday nights and Sunday afternoons.
 You need not be an expert dancer; there is always someone ready to show you a step or two to get you in sync with this great Cajun tradition.

 This homey pub in Monroe has been playing congenial host to area blues and folk musicians since 1980.
 Artists like Jerry Jeff Walker and Clarence "Gatemouth" Brown have graced the stage that also hosts the occasional bluegrass and Irish music session.
 Like any proper pub, Enoch's is the kind of place you like to make your home base.